amirci/amirci.github.io/_posts/2025-01-23-using-model-view-viewmodel-for-react.markdown

 ### What's the problem?

-Do not get me wrong, working with a `useReducer` hook can work fine, but I think there are a few things that can be improved.
+Working with the `useReducer` hook can be perfectly fine, but I believe there are a few areas for improvement.

-What we like:
+Pros:

-* Logic is captured separate from the view, reducing the coupling.
+* The logic is separated from the view, reducing coupling.
 * The state can be immutable.
-* Is simpler to test the reducer and view separate but we should:
-  * Instead of hardcoding the reducer to the view we can pass it as an argument.
+* Separating the reducer function makes it easier to test, especially if you pass the reducer as an argument rather than hardcoding it to the view.
-  * Then we can truly test separately view and reducer.

-What we would like to improve:

-* Avoid having other hooks besides the MVVM.
-* Try to simplify update notification by using less boilerplate than creating and raising events.
+Cons:
+* Using multiple hooks increases complexity.
+* There is boilerplate code to create events and raise them with the proper arguments.
-* Have a clear separation between the _model_ we need as part of the domain and what we need just for the view to work.
+* There isn’t a clear separation between the model (used in the domain) and the view (used to satisfy UI needs).

-## In a nutshell
+## In a Nutshell

 In the MVVM pattern, the _ViewModel_ serves as the intermediary between the _Model_ (business/data layer) and the _View_ (UI).
 It encapsulates all business logic, ensuring that the view remains free from complex calculations and state transitions.
 By centralizing logic in the ViewModel, developers can isolate and manage business rules in a cohesive and organized manner.

-One of the _MVVM’s_ strengths is its ability to expose only the necessary data and actions to the _View_.
+Another strength of _MVVM_ is its ability to expose only the necessary data and actions to the _View_.
 The _ViewModel_ acts as a tailored API for the _View_, presenting data in a format that’s easy to consume (e.g., formatted strings or precomputed values).
 This reduces boilerplate in the UI and ensures a clear contract between the View and ViewModel.

-Going back to the _Tiny counter_ example the _Model_ is just a counter:
+Consider the Tiny Counter example, where the Model is simply a counter:

 ```js
 const Counter = {